IBM/predictive-market-using-arria/README.md

   **NOTE** Add the name of your Arria NLG service to manifest file.
 This will deploy the application with the service without having to bind later.

 Once the manfiest.yml file is configured, you can push to IBM Cloud.
-From your root directory login into cf:
+From your root directory login into IBM Cloud using CLI:
 ```
-cf login
+bx login
 ```
 And push the app to IBM Cloud:
 ```
-cf push
+bx push
 ```

 # Troubleshooting